KeidsID/dicoding-forum-api/README.md

 # dicoding-back-end-expert

-Project assignment from the Back-End Expert class from dicoding.com.
+Back-End Expert project assignment from dicoding.com.
 With this assignment, students are expected to be able to create a back-end application in the form of a RESTful API that is testable, scalable, reliable, agile, easy and fast to deploy, and has reliable security by industry standards.

 ## Features